Product: Tricomin Clinical Follicle Energy Spray, 6oz.

 How do you use Tricomin?

 Spray Tricomin onto your scalp twice a day and massage in with your fingertips.
-The makers say you should use it for 6 months to see the full effects.
+The company says you should use Tricomin for 6 months to see the full effects.

 Most people who like Tricomin use it in conjunction with other products, such as Rogaine.
-The above reviewer is one of few fans of Tricomin who I found who uses it alone.
-Because so many people use it in conjunction with other treatments, it’s hard to isolate what exactly this product contributes that others do not.
+The above reviewer I mentioned of few fans of Tricomin who I found who uses just it, and nothing else.

 As for negative reviews: people who dislike Tricomin all complain about the price.
 It is quite expensive, at ~$70/6 oz, and 2 sprays/day needed.

 For others, the product simply didn’t work, and in some cases it appeared to make everything worse.
-Here’s another example:
+Some even said it made more hair fall out!

 Others, particularly African American reviewers, commented that the product irritated their scalps and caused massive itching.
 Many reviewers noted a change in the texture of their hair, specifically that it became more brittle and difficult to style.